Page cover

 string?

-HMAC-SHA256 hex signature generated with the merchant secret key; mandatory if price is provided.
+HMAC-SHA256 hex signature generated with the merchant secret key; Required if a custom price is provided.

 signature=b95df8938****9fgk56